Surviving an OSHA Inspection

 - If an employee is to be interviewed, be aware they could be interviewed in private.

 - CSHO could attempt to increase the scope of the inspection, but try to keep them on task as discussed in the opening conference.

 - If asked questions by the CSHO, do the following:

-- Serious: where there is substantial probability of death or serious injury you likely knew or should have known the hazard existed
+- Serious: There is substantial probability of death or serious injury, and you likely knew or should have known the hazard existed.

 Remember — There is an appeal process if you face citations.
 This could be informal or formal and could escalate up to an administrative law judge for a ruling.

 In order to survive an OSHA inspection, being prepared is critical.
-First, have your guidelines written out and review by your team.
-Make sure you or a member of your team are trained in OSHA rules specific to your business or in and can address issues before they become a violation.
+First, have your guidelines written out and reviewed by your team.
+Make sure you or a member of your team are trained in OSHA rules specific to your business and can address issues before they become a violation.
 Work with an outside party to conduct a mock-OSHA inspection.
-Some OSHA agencies in certain states will conduct these for you AND this helps with “good faith” if an actual inspection is required.
-Make sure you can document all your safety training and that your new hires and/or temporary employees receive safety training.
-As a point of emphasis: Having organized training materials quick accessible as well as facility housekeeping go a long ways during an OSHA visit.
+Some OSHA agencies in certain states will conduct these for you.
+This has the added benefit of helping build “good faith” if an actual inspection is required.
+Make sure you can document all of your safety training and that new hires and/or temporary employees receive safety training.
+As a point of emphasis: Having organized training materials quick accessible as well as facility housekeeping go a long way during an OSHA visit.

 Finally, be honest and be courteous.
 The OSHA officer has a job to do just like you with a shared common goal—to make sure your employees go home safe to their loved ones.

-For further information on mock OSHA inspections or developing OSHA guidelines for your operation, please contact John Link at the email or direct line below.
+For further information on mock OSHA inspections or developing OSHA guidelines for your operation, please contact your Cottingham & Butler representative.